Wedge Sampling: Efficient Tensor Completion with Nearly-Linear Sample Complexity: Introduction

-\begin{theorem}[Tensor completion with wedge sampling, informal] The following two tensor completion algorithms succeed with high probability: \begin{enumerate} \item {Spectral method (weak recovery)}: Wedge-sampling spectral initialization with $O(n\log n)$ samples, followed by a spectral denoising step with an additional $O(\log n)$ uniformly sampled entries. \item {Gradient descent (exact recovery)}: Wedge-sampling spectral initialization with $\tilde O(n)$ samples, followed by a gradient-descent refinement with an additional $\tilde O(n)$ uniformly sampled entries. \end{enumerate} \end{theorem}
+\begin{theorem}[Tensor completion with wedge sampling, informal] The following two tensor completion algorithms succeed with high probability: \begin{enumerate} \item {Spectral method (weak recovery)}: Wedge-sampling spectral initialization with $O(n\log n)$ sampled entries, followed by a spectral denoising step using an additional $O(\log n)$ uniformly sampled entries. \item {Gradient descent (exact recovery)}: Wedge-sampling spectral initialization with $\tilde O(n)$ sampled wedges, followed by a gradient-descent refinement with an additional $\tilde O(n)$ uniformly sampled entries. \end{enumerate} \end{theorem}